 Epidemiology is the study and control of disease or injury patterns in human populations.
 When food poisoning or an influenza outbreak attacks a community, epidemiologist or “disease detectives”, are asked to investigate the cause of disease and control its spread.
 Epidemiologists work at all stages of the outbreak with other public health practitioners to identify and stop the outbreak.

-Epidemiologists do fieldwork to determine what causes disease or injury, what the risks are, who is at risk and how to prevent further incidences.
-They understand the demographic and social trends that result from disease and injury.
-The initial discovery and containment of an outbreak, such as avian flu or mad cow disease, often comes from epidemiologists.
+Epidemiologists do fieldwork to determine what causes disease or injury, what the risks are associated with health outcomes, what populations are at risk, and how to prevent further incidences of a disease, behavior, or transmission.
+They consider the demographic and social trends of populations in relation to a disease and injury.
+Epidemiologists are often credited with the initial discovery and containment of an outbreaks, such as avian flu or mad cow disease.

-Professionals in this field use statistical analysis, but their approach and methods are distinctly different than what biostatisticians use.
-Epidemiologists must take into account various hereditary, behavioral, environmental and health care factors; they also must make extensive use of the contributions of biological, clinical and other sciences, including techniques derived from biochemistry and molecular biology.
+Professionals in this field use statistical analysis through a distinctively different approach and methodology than what biostatisticians, Epidemiologists consider various hereditary, behavioral, environmental and health care factors.
+They also work extensively with other professionals working in the contributions of biological, clinical and other sciences, this can even include field techniques derived from biochemistry and molecular biology.

 You can search for schools in this field on the Association of Schools & Programs of Public Health’s (ASPPH) website.
 SOPHAS is the centralized online application service for students applying to a school or program of public health accredited by the Council on Education for Public Health (CEPH).
 A complete list of accredited schools and programs can be found on the CEPH website.